diffplug/spotless/plugin-gradle/README.md

 The groovy formatter's default behavior is to format all `.groovy` and `.java` files found in the Groovy source directories.
 If you would like to exclude the `.java` files, set the parameter `excludeJava`, or you can set the `target` parameter as described in the [Custom rules](#custom) section.

+Due to cyclic ambiguities of groovy formatter results, e.g. for nested closures, the use of [paddedCell()](../PADDEDCELL.md) and/or [Custom rules](#custom) is recommended to bandaid over this third-party formatter problem.

 ```gradle
 apply plugin: 'groovy'
 ...